JIT

 Manufacturing: Just-in-time manufacturing benefits include reducing inventory and labor costs, increasing the production of goods, and improving product quality.

-Konigle's smart inventory management for shopify stores helps you to manage inventory, save time and increase profits.
+Konigle's smart inventory management for Shopify stores helps you to manage inventory, save time, and increase profits.

 Supply: For suppliers, JIT reduces the space that they needed to operate and reduces WIP (work in process).

-Store: It helps in the reduction of throughput time also reduces standard hours and Increases the number of shipments for your e-commerce website.
+Store: It helps in the reduction of throughput time, also reduces standard hours, and increases the number of shipments for your e-commerce website.

 How does just-in-time work?